Where to go for advice

 If the abuse has already happened and you want to report it to the police, call 101 or visit the Metropolitan Police website.

-Greenwich Domestic Violence and Abuse Services (GDVA) is the main source of help and information for people who live in the borough and are experiencing domestic abuse.
-Funded by the Royal Borough of Greenwich, GDVA can provide you with services including:
+Greenwich Domestic Violence and Abuse Services (GDVA) is the main source of free help and information for people who live in the borough and are experiencing domestic abuse.
+Funded by the Council, GDVA can provide you with services including:

 - advice and support